 A block is a miss in the cache and the DR. The block is fetched from a lower level in the memory hierarchy and its hash-code is calculated.
 The HDD is accessed with the hash-code, and if we hit in the HDD then the cache is accessed with the duplicate-PC in the HDD.
 The two blocks contents are then compared in the BCU and if there is duplication a DR entry is created with the missed starting PC and mask and the duplicate-PC pointed by the HDD.
-Also the HDD entry is updated to point to the newly fetched block in the cache (the implications of not-updating the HDD in this case are discussed later in this Chapter, in Sections 7.6).
+Also the HDD entry is updated to point to the newly fetched block in the cache (the implications of not-updating the HDD in this case are discussed later in Sections 7.6).
 When the content of the missed block and the one pointed by the HDD do not match in the BCU, we have a case of a false hash-code match.
-This we found it to occur very rarely for hash-codes with 16 to 32 bits.
+This was found to occur very rarely for hash-codes with 16 bits.
 When this happens, the HDD entry will be updated to point to the missed block.

-2. Cache miss, DR hit, Cache miss, HDD hit: Same as above except (a) there is a DR hit that leads to a cache access that does not hit, and (b) if the HDD points to a truly duplicate block then the DR entry will be updated with the duplicate starting PC pointed by the HDD.
+Same as above except: (a) there is a DR hit that leads to a cache access that does not hit, and (b) if the HDD points to a truly duplicate block then the DR entry will be updated with the duplicate starting PC pointed by the HDD.